Jack Russell Terrier health problems

 Seizures that have no known cause are known as primary seizures or idiopathic epilepsy.

-This problem is often an inherited condition with Jack Russells and symptoms usually start between six months to three years of age.
+This problem is often an inherited condition with Jack Russells and symptoms usually start between six months and three years of age.
 Diagnostic workup is required to rule out other causes.
 Lifelong medication may be used to manage severe cases, as well as periodic blood testing.

 Lots of dogs enjoy a healthy game of “chase the tail.”
 However, for some Jack Russells, this can become a repetitive, compulsive neurologic disorder similar in some ways to a seizure, during which the dog may injure himself.

-If your pet starts to chase or is showing a little too much interest in their tail try to distract them with one of their toys or invite them to play another game.
+If your pet starts to chase or is showing a little too much interest in their tail, try to distract them with one of their toys or invite them to play another game.
 If caught early, it can be prevented with special behaviour training.
 Various medications may also be needed.

 Some Jack Russells inherit a condition known as pulmonic stenosis.
 This genetic disease causes the pulmonic artery or valve to be improperly formed, causing partial obstruction of blood flow from the heart to the lungs.
 If the condition is severe enough, your dog may faint or show low tolerance for exercise.